Concurrent Composition for Differentially Private Continual Mechanisms: Introduction

 Our first concurrent composition theorem is as follows: \begin{theorem}[concurrent composition of continual mechanisms, informally stated] For every fixed sequence $(\eps_1,\delta_1),\ldots,(\eps_k,\delta_k)$ of privacy-loss parameters and verification functions $f_1,\ldots,f_k$, the concurrent composition of continual mechanisms $\cM_i$ that are $(\eps_i,\delta_i)$-DP w.r.t. $f_i$ is $(\eps,\delta)$-DP for the same $(\eps,\delta)$ that holds for composing noninteractive mechanisms that are $(\eps_i,\delta_i)$-DP. \end{theorem}

 Notably, this result allows the adversary to adaptively and concurrently choose the neighboring sequences fed to each of the $\cM_i$'s based on the responses received from the other mechanisms.
+Analogous results are shown for R\'enyi DP in Corollary~\ref{cor:comp-fixed-param-rdp} and, under the finite-communication assumption, for $f$-DP in Corollary~\ref{cor:comp-fixed-param-f-dp}.

 A key step in the proof of Theorem~\ref{thm:extconcomp-intro} is to show that for any $(\eps_i, \delta_i)$-DP continual mechanism $\cM$, the interactive mechanism $\cM'(\cdot) = \V[f]\circstar \I(\cdot)\circstar \cM$ can be simulated by post-processing the randomized response mechanism $\RR_{\eps_i, \delta_i}(\cdot)$.
 Lyu~\cite{lyu2022composition} proves such a result under the assumptions that the answer space of $\cM$ is finite and that there exists a predetermined upper bound $T$ on the number of interactions.
+Vadhan and Zhang~\cite{vadhan2022concurrent} additionally assume that the query set is finite.
 We remove the latter assumption and relax the former to having an infinite (but discrete) answer space.

-While we focus on composing approximate DP with fixed privacy loss parameters $(\eps_i,\delta_i)$ in Theorem~\ref{thm:extconcomp-intro}, we expect that there should also be analogues of it for other settings in which concurrent composition of interactive mechanisms have been studied, such as R\'enyi DP~\cite{lyu2022composition}, $f$-DP~\cite{vadhan2022concurrent}, and adaptively chosen privacy-loss parameters~\cite{haney2023concurrent}.